ctnava/rxtechnotes/ref/sig_translation.md

 # 📘 Translating the Signa

-The signa (the "sig") is almost always heavily abbreviated and pharmacy techs are often required to transcribe them for computer entry.
-It is important to make sure to do this accurately as this directly affects calculations for days supply.
-Transcription errors during this phase can lead to potentially fatal administration errors.
+The signa (the "sig") can be best described as `instructions for use` is almost always heavily abbreviated and pharmacy techs are often required to transcribe them for computer entry.

-At a minimum, these sigs require the following to be considered complete:
+> ⚠️ **Errors in sig translation can cause incorrect dosing or days supply.
+Confirm unclear abbreviations with a pharmacist.**

-- Verb
+## ✅ Required Elements in Sig

-- Dosage Amount
+- Action Verb (e.g. Take, Apply, Inject)
-- Dosage Form
+- Dose and Dosage Form
 - Route of Administration
   - Site of Administration (for hospitals)
-- Frequency
+- Frequency & Duration of Use
-- Timing
+- Timing (e.g., with meals, at bedtime)

-example:
+**Example**:
-`℞ i tab po bid pc #XXX`
+`℞ i tab po bid pc #30` →
-`Take 1 tablet by mouth twice a day after meals (Quantity 30)`
+`Take 1 tablet by mouth twice daily after meals`

 ## Common Verbs & Associated Dosage Forms by Route